borisdev/resume/resume.md

 because of bad performance, even after investing in more human annotation.
 My job was to increase AI performance.
 My actions resulted in the feature being launched and winning an [AI Excellence Award](https://www.bintelligence.com/blog/2023/3/23/5-people-30-companies-and-65-products-awarded-for-excellence-in-artificial-intelligence).

+I changed our direction from increasing data quantity to increasing data quality.

+- I asked the President to convene a Amazon 6-pager meeting to share the results of the gathering mission, outlined below.
+- I built relationships with five experts across the conglomerate.
+- The annotation expert opened my eyes to treat the offshore annotators as creative partners.
+Success depended on getting their feedback for the continuous improvement of the annotation guidelines and AI flag definitions.
+- I nudged the data scientists to articulate the biggest issue as _"garbage in, garbage out"_.
+- I connected with a Founder (VP of Product) at a sister company who translated for me the customer meaning behind the legal invoice line-item data.

+Managed the data, offshore annotators, and the subject-matter expert

+- I added the subject-matter expert to our team.
+- I included the offshore annotators and subject-matter expert into a continuous improvement collaboration on AI flag definition and annotation guidelines.
+- I changed annotation process to small batches
+- I started inter-annotator performance metrics and meetings.
+- To build cognitive empathy I labeled several hundred sentences.
+As a result, I identified convoluted annotation guidelines as the root cause of our poor labeling quality.

 Managed the Senior Data Scientist consultant

 - The technical vision I set for the Data Scientist and I was to launch an MVP in six months by discovering